DataIntellectTech/TorQ/docs/dataaccess.md

 |`wavg`     |Return the weighted mean of two lists                |```(enlist`wavg)!enlist enlist `asize`ask```     |No                                 |
 |`wsum`     |Return the weighted sum of two lists                 |```(enlist`wsum)!enlist enlist `asize`ask```     |No                                 |

-The postprocessing key can provide a work around for some cross process aggregations (see the postprocessing example in Further Examples section).
+The postprocessing key provides a work around for creating these cross process aggregations (see the postprocessing example in Further Examples section).

 The following function can be used to merge two aggregation dictionaries: